-Discover our new Avalon Marshes wetland Geocaches which are popping up on some of the local nature reserves.
+Discover our Avalon Marshes wetland Geocaches which are on some of the local nature reserves.
 The geocaches can be accessed (with the right equipment) by anyone wishing to explore the area and try something a bit different during their walk.
 They are also being used by intrepid groups of school children coming to visit reserves.

 “Geocaching is an outdoor recreational activity, in which the participants use a Global Positioning System (GPS) receiver or mobile device and other navigational techniques to hide and seek containers, called geocaches or caches, anywhere in the world.”
 (Wikipedia).

 The co-ordinates navigate you to the place where a cache is hidden.
 Once there, you need to start searching.
 Just ask yourself, ‘where would I hide something here?’
 Find the cache, sign the log book, swap small items with ones inside (if the cache is big enough, and completely optional!), and replace the caches exactly as you found it.